Nurgi2512/Bank-Marketing-Predictive-learning/README.md

 ## Success Criteria Model
 The percentage of customers that can be predicted for acquisition is at least 50%.

-## Definisi Model Dan Baseline Model
+## Model Definition Dan Baseline Model
 - Definisi Model <br>
 Classifikasi customer potensial untuk di akuisisi berdasarkan demographics, spend dan engagement.<br>
 - Baseline Model <br>